origamiBoy/linkedin-game-solver/README.md

 # LinkedIn Solver

-A collection of automated solutions for LinkedIn Games puzzles.
-This project uses Playwright for browser automation and OpenAI for puzzle-solving assistance.
+A collection of automated solvers for all of the LinkedIn games including Queens, Pinpoint, Crossclimb, Tango, and Zip.
+There are two versions for each solver, standalone browser automation scripts using Playwright, and a browser extention using HTML, CSS, and JS.
+Used OpenAI's GPT for puzzle solving where applicable.

 ## Features